Code-Institute-Submissions/simon-game-1/README.md

 This project is a single page application based on "Simon" - an electronic memory skill game invented by Ralph H. Baer and Howard J. Morrison, with software programming by Lenny Cope [1].
 The game generates a series of tones and lights that a player must repeat.
 If the user succeeds, one more sound is added to the sequence.
-Once the user fails or reaches level 20, the game is over.
+Once the user fails or complets level 20, the game is over.
 In this version of the game if the strict mode is off the game will continue even when the sequence is not repeated correctly; it will play the sequence once again and the user can try until the user succeeds.